-(c) the expropriated owner or expropriated holder, as the case may be, continues to be liable to the municipality for the outstanding rates and charges calculated up to the date of possession, notwithstanding the registration of the expropriated property in the name of the expropriating authority or person on whose behalf the property was expropriated, as the case may be.
-Deposit of compensation money with Master 20.
-(1) The expropriating authority may deposit the amount of compensation payable in terms of this Act with the Master after which the expropriating authority ceases to be liable in respect of that amount-(a) if a property expropriated under this Act was left in terms of a will or 10 testament to an undetermined beneficiary or beneficiaries; (b) if compensation is payable in terms of this Act to a person whose address is not readily ascertainable or who, unless otherwise agreed, fails to supply the prescribed information and documentation for electronic payment within 20 days of being given written notice to do so; or 15 (c) if compensation is payable and the expropriating authority, after reasonable endeavours, is unable to determine to whom it must be paid.
-(2) In the event of a dispute or doubt as to the person who is entitled to receive compensation payable in terms of this Act, or in the event that an interdict prevents the expropriating authority from paying compensation to that person, the expropriating 20 authority may, subject to section 18(2), pay the compensation to the Master.
-(3) Any money received by the Master in terms of subsection (1) or (2) must be paid into the guardian's fund referred to in section 86 of the Administration of Estates Act, 1965 (Act No. 66 of 1965), for the benefit of the persons who are or may become entitled thereto and bear interest at the interest rate determined in terms of section 80(1)(b) of the 25 Public Finance Management Act, 1999 (Act No. 1 of 1999).
-(4) A court has jurisdiction to make an order which it may deem expedient in respect of money received by the Master in terms of subsection (1) or (2).
-CHAPTER 6 MEDIATION AND DETERMINATION BY COURT 30 Mediation and determination by court 21.
-(1) If the expropriating authority and expropriated owner or expropriated holder do not agree on the amount of compensation, they may attempt to settle the dispute by mediation, which must be initiated and finalised without undue delay by either party.
-(2) If the expropriating authority and disputing party are unable to settle the dispute 35 by consensus in the manner contemplated in subsection (1) or if the disputing party did not agree to mediation, the expropriating authority must refer the matter to a competent court to decide or approve just and equitable compensation provided that nothing in this section must change the ordinary civil onus.
-(3) Subsection (2) does not preclude a person from approaching a court on any matter 40 relating to the application of this Act.
-(4) Where a court finds that a provision of this Act has not been complied with, it must make such an order as it considers just and equitable, having regard to all relevant circumstances, including-(a) the nature and extent of the interest of the person who has challenged the 45 conduct in question;
+Deposit of compensation money with Master

+- 20. (1) The expropriating authority must deposit the amount of compensation payable in terms of this Act with the Master after which the expropriating authority ceases to be liable in respect of that amount- - (a) if a property expropriated under this Act was left in terms of a will or testament to an undetermined beneficiary or beneficiaries; - (b) if compensation is payable in terms of this Act to a person whose address is not readily ascertainable or who, unless otherwise agreed, fails to supply the prescribed information and documentation for electronic payment within 20 days of being given written notice to do so; or

+- (c) if compensation is payable and the expropriating authority, after reasonable endeavours, is unable to determine to whom it must be paid. - (2) In the event of a dispute or doubt as to the person who is entitled to receive compensation payable in terms of this Act, or in the event that an interdict prevents the expropriating authority from paying compensation to that person, the expropriating authority may deposit the amount of compensation with the Master. - (3) Any money received by the Master in terms of subsection (1) or (2) must be paid into the guardian's fund referred to in section 86 of the Administration of Estates Act, 1965 (Act No. 66 of 1965), for the benefit of the persons who are or may become entitled thereto and bear interest at the interest rate determined in terms of section 80(1)(b) of the Public Finance Management Act, 1999 (Act No. 1 of 1999). - (4) A court of competent jurisdiction may make an order which it may deem expedient in respect of money received by the Master in terms of subsection (1) or (2).
-(b) the materiality of the non-compliance;

-ordered.

-section 9.

-(c) the stage which has been reached in the expropriation process; and
+MEDIATION AND DETERMINATION BY COURT

+Mediation and determination by court

+21. (1) If the expropriating authority and expropriated owner or expropriated holder do not agree on the amount of compensation, they may attempt to settle the dispute by mediation, which must be initiated and finalised without undue delay by either party.

+- (2) If the expropriating authority and disputing party do not settle the dispute by consensus or mediation, either party may, within 180 days of the date of the notice of expropriation, institute proceedings in a competent court for the court to decide or approve the amount of just and equitable compensation. - (3) The disputing party may, instead of instituting such proceedings himself or herself, within 90 days of the date of the notice of expropriation request the expropriating authority, in writing, to institute such proceedings and the expropriating authority must institute such proceedings within 180 days of receiving such request. - (4) A court may extend the time periods in subsections (2) and (3) on good cause shown and if the interests of justice so require. - (5) The onus or burden of proof is not affected by whether it is the expropriating authority or the disputing party which institutes the proceedings referred to in this section. - (6) Subsection (2) does not preclude a person from approaching a court on any matter relating to the application of this Act. - (7) Where a court finds that a provision of this Act has not been complied with, it must make such order as it considers just and equitable, having regard to all relevant circumstances, including- - (a) the nature and extent of the interest of the person who has challenged the conduct in question; - (b) the materiality of the non-compliance; - (c) the stage which has been reached in the expropriation process; and